kodekloudhub/Vault-Associate/docs/03-vault-architecture/15-lab-vault-configuration-file.md

     <details>
     <summary>Reveal</summary>

-    All of these settings are "variable value" parameters and do not go inside a stanza, so they are simply set as `variable = value` in the configuration.
+    All of these settings are simple value parameters and do not go inside a stanza, so they are simply set as `variable = value` in the configuration.
 You should add the following at the end of the file.

     ```hcl
     ui = true